 Ross Miller attended the University of Nebraska - Lincoln and received a Bachelor of Science in Design - Architectural Studies in 2008 and a dual Master of Architecture and Master of Business Administration in 2010.
 Ross is a Founding Principal of FormGrey Studio, a multi-city (Reno, NV + Omaha, NE) collaborative design and fabrication firm focused on elevating all aspects of the built environment.
-He is an Associate member of the American Institute of Architects (AIA), an Associate Member of the International Interior Design Association (IIDA), EDAC certified, the Associate Director on the AIA Omaha Board of Directors, an At-Large Representative on the AIA Strategic Council, a member of the inaugural AIA Manufacturer’s Council, and Past President of the University of Nebraska, College of Architecture Friends Association.
-In 2018, Ross served as the Associate Director on the AIA National Board of Directors.
-Additionally, Ross is a Co-Founder of Maple St. Construct – an artist-run gallery/residency space in Omaha, NE and the Project Manager for Mike Nesbit Studio – an emerging artist's studio started in Los Angeles, CA. Ross has designed or led projects which have resulted in (6) IIDA Great Plains Chapter Interior Design Excellence Awards, (7) AIA Nebraska Excellence in Design Awards, (4) AIA Central States Region Excellence in Design Awards, and (1) Guinness World Record among other design recognition.
+He is an Associate member of the American Institute of Architects (AIA), an Associate Member of the International Interior Design Association (IIDA), EDAC certified, the Associate Director on the AIA Omaha Board of Directors, a member of AIA Nebraska's Committee on Design, a member of the University of Nebraska, College of Architecture Professional Advisory Council (PAC), and a member of the Benson High School Design Academy Advisory Board.
+In 2018, Ross served as the Associate Director on the AIA National Board of Directors, and has served two separate terms on the AIA Strategic Council, as the Associate Representative in 2017 and as an At-Large Representative from 2019 - 2020.
+Additionally, Ross is a Co-Founder of Maple St. Construct – a creative-run gallery/residency space in Omaha, NE and the Project Manager for Mike Nesbit Studio – an emerging artist's studio started in Los Angeles, CA. Ross has designed or led projects which have resulted in (8) IIDA Great Plains Chapter Interior Design Excellence Awards, (9) AIA Nebraska Excellence in Design Awards, (6) AIA Central States Region Excellence in Design Awards, and (1) Guinness World Record among other design recognition.

 Ross is currently working towards his licensure to become a registered architect.
-He possesses vast knowledge of the architecture, construction, custom fabrication, and art industries through his experiences and involvement as a proprietor, practitioner, academic, and volunteer professional.
+He possesses vast knowledge of the architecture, construction, custom fabrication, and art industries through his experiences and involvement as a proprietor, practitioner, educator, and volunteer professional.